 Belleric myrobalan, also know as bibhitaki in Sanskrit which literally translates to “fearless,” is believed to take away the fear of disease.
 While that may seem far-fetched at first, we’d say first understand what the tree offers and see if you can trace any of the benefits back to your body’s needs.
 If you have a match, there’s nothing like it.

 This is also why belleric myrobalan has earned a spot in the tri-ingredient ayurvedic tonic called triphala.
-The matured, dried fruits are the most helpful, with the mojo concentrated in the fruit rind.
+The mature, dried fruits are the most helpful, with the mojo concentrated in the fruit rind.

 Why It’s So Great

 The key to good digestion is the right diet.
 It could include herbs like belleric myrobalan.
 It’s one of those that support your digestive system.

 - Restricts intestinal spasms: Waves of calcium passing through the intestinal wall cause muscle contractions and help shuttle food along.
 Contractions need to be regular.
 Otherwise, you would get spasms and loose stools.